Homebush Bay: History

 The region is a part of the traditional land of the Wann-gal people who lived in Homebush Bay thousands of years ago and survived on the resources offered by the estuary.
 The first European settlers arrived here in 1793 and declared the land as 'Flats' whose grants were given to free men.
 For this reason, it came to be known as the 'Liberty Plains'.
 The land was dominated by two families during this period - the Blaxlands and the Wentworths.

 The Home Bush Estate was established in the 1800s by the colony's assistant surgeon D'arcy Wentworth.
 According to local government historian Michael Jones, "Wentworth is popularly credited with having called the area after his 'home in the bush', although Homebush is also a place in Kent."
 The Wentworth family's estate lay on the southwestern shore of the bay, between Powell's Creek and Haslam's Creek, and south to Parramatta Road.
 Further to the northwest, to the west of Haslam's Creek, the Blaxland family owned the Newington Estate.
 The bay took its name from the Home Bush Estate.
 When the railway came through the area south of Parramatta Road in 1855, a station was built in the area to serve the racecourse on the Wentworth estate, and took its name ("Homebush") from the estate also.
 The village and later suburb that developed to the south of - and later the north of - the railway station took its name from the station, and is today partly in the suburb of Homebush and partly in the suburb of Strathfield.
 Meanwhile, the Home Bush Estate became part of the Municipality of Rookwood in 1891, renamed Lidcombe in 1906.
 Thereafter, it was part of the suburb of Lidcombe and known as "North Lidcombe".
 In 1989, North Lidcombe was renamed "Homebush Bay".
-This history of name borrowing has resulted in the names "Homebush Bay" and "Homebush" being used at various times for a large and disparate area ranging from modern-day Wentworth Point in the City of Parramatta, to the seat of the Municipality of Strathfield in modern-day Strathfield, almost 6km away.
+This history of name borrowing has resulted in the names "Homebush Bay" and "Homebush" being used at various times for a large and disparate area ranging from modern-day Wentworth Point in the City of Parramatta, to the seat of the Municipality of Strathfield in modern-day Strathfield, almost 6 km away.